sshugars/ircb/README.md

-# public_feed_comic_timestamps
+# get_comics.py -> public_feed_comics.xlsx
-If an episode of the public RSS feed contains a timestamp (has_timestamp=1), full_summary is parsed to extract timestamp and named items.
-Numerous exceptions included after field list.
-All fields are strings.
+For each episode, (1) timestamps, (2) items in bulletted lists, and (3) named entities that are a `WORK_OF_ART`, are extracted from the episode description.
+These items are then merged together and given a timestamp assignment.
+Items with segment name `Timestamp` have a timestamp directly listed in the episode descriptions.
+All other timestamps are best guesses as to when a comic was discussed.
+If no match to a timestamp is possible, segment is labeled "Other" and given timestamp of 00:00:00.
+Minisodes, which typically don't have timestamps are denoted as such all comics are similarly assigned the timestamp of 00:00:00.

+Fields:
-* **episode_title**: Matches entry in public_feed_episodes.
+* **episode_title**: Taken from entry in `public_feed_episodes.xlsx`.
 Technically not needed in this table, but adds character.
-* **show_id**: Matches entry in public_feed_episodes.
+* **show_id**: Taken from entry in `public_feed_episodes.xlsx`.
 For joining tables.
 * **comic**: Hopefully, the name of a specific comic or franchise.
-Definitely the text that follows after the timestamp.
-Numerous items excluded, details below.
-* **timestamp**: Text from bullet point starting with a numerical character.
-Typically of form hh:mm:ss.
+Definitely a string extracted from the show description.
+Details below.
+* **segment**: The segment in which the comic was (presumably) discussed.
+Segment name `Timestamp` indicates this comic was listed as its own segment/timestamped item.
+* **timestamp**: Text form of timestamp in form hh:mm:ss.
+This is the timestamp associated with the given segment.
+If segment is `Other` or `Minisode`, timestamp is set to `00:00:00`.
 * **direct_url**: URL to this specific timestamp in the audio.
 Created as: ‘{simplecast_url}t={h}h{m}m{s}s’

-_Identifying “comic” titles_
-If a line begins with a timestamp, the text following the timestamp is considered.
-That text is assumed to not be a comic (eg, is dropped from the table) if it contains any of the following terms.
+Comic extraction is done in three steps:
+(1) Get timestamps from episode
+(2) Get items in bulleted list from "comic" headers (3) Extract named entities which are identified as a `WORK_OF_ART`

+These items are then merged together to create a single comic list for each episode.

+_Extracting text associated with timestamps_
+First we go through the text to create a dictionary indicating the timestamp associated with pieces of text.
+The `segment` is considered to be the text associated with a timestamp within the episode description.
+At this stage, we retain all text/segment names whether we think it indicates a comic or not.
+In the merging stage, we will drop any items that do not appear to be comics.

+_Extracting comics from bulleted lists_
+Next, we extract all items from bulleted lists.
+The `segment` is considered to be the text that immediately precedes the bulleted list.
+We only keep items where the segment name suggests that this might be a list of comics.

+Specifically, items in bulleted lists were retained if their `segment` included any of the following terms:

+* discussed
+* comic picks
+* comics read
+* comic reads
+* what we read
+* picks for this week
+* recommendations
+* recommended
+* comics mentioned
+* manga mentioned
+* reading next
+* top of our pile
+* top of my pile
+* top of your pile
+* comics we loved
+* top comics
+* what we read

+This list of terms was determined through a manual process in which all text appearing in bold (\<strong\>) was extracted from every episode description.
+Segment names typically, but not always, appear in bold within the episode summaries.
+These possible segment names were manually reviewed to identify those relating to comics.
+This resulted in about 45 unique comic-related segment names across public episodes.
+Since this wasn’t necessarily a complete list of all comic-related segment names (eg, names that did not appear in bold), this list was used to develop the above search string for segment names.

+_Extracting Named Entities_
+Finally, Spacy was used to identify all named entities in the episode description identified as a `WORK_OF_ART`.
+Episode text cut off the "credits" to avoid identifying named entities in that portion of the text.

+_Merging comic sources_
+Finally, these three sources of comic names were merged together.
+First, the `segments` associated with bulleted lists of comics in the episode description were matched to segments named in the timestamps of the episode.
+For example, if a bulleted list was preceded with the text "Top of Our Pile" this segment might be matched to a timestamped segment named "Top of the Pile".
+Comics were always matched to the timestamp segment with the closest semantic similarity.
+This means that text did not need to be an exact match and that all comics were matched to some timestamped item.

+Next, the name of a comic from a bullet was compared to the name of its segment.
+If these had high semantic similarity, it suggests the "segment" was actually just the name of the comic and that comic was given its own timestamp.
+In this case, the segment name was updated to "Timestamps" and the comic name as it appeared in the bulleted list was retained.

+In the next phase, we add items extracted by timestamp.
+Any timestamp item that was already added to our list of comics through the above process was skipped.
+Here, we recognize that we may encounter text associated with a timestamp that does not represent a comic.
+We therefore drop any timestamped "segments" that contain any of the following terms.
 Note that ‘\b’ indicates a word boundary, meaning that only the word itself (not words that contain that word) are dropped.

 * last week in comics
 * intro